captn3m0/cosmere-books/README.md

 	docker run --rm --volume "$(pwd):/output" captn3m0/cosmere-books:latest row

+There is also experimental support for adding Sanderson's annotations to a few books (currently supported: Elantris).
+For more, see [HACKING.md](HACKING.md).

 ## Extra

 If you'd like to see any other books covered here, please [create an issue](https://github.com/captn3m0/cosmere-books/issues/new), or reach out to me: <https://captnemo.in/contact/>